elastic/integrations/packages/nats/docs/README.md

 ### log

-The `log` dataset collects the MongoDB logs.
+The `log` dataset collects the NATS logs.

 An example event for `stats` looks as following: